 Both OTR and Regional trucking have benefits and drawbacks.
 It is essential for truck drivers to consider their preferences, lifestyle and personal circumstances when choosing between these two types of trucking jobs.

-While OTR trucking provides truck drivers with higher pay rates, it results in extended periods away from home.
+While OTR trucking jobs provides truck drivers with higher pay rates, it results in extended periods away from home.
 Regional trucking could be more comfortable, as home periods are more frequent, but job opportunities might be harder to come by.

 HMD Trucking offers both career options.
 Go ahead and fill in the form below to start making cash!